oban-bg/oban/guides/testing/testing_workers.md

 You may wish to test less-frequently used worker callbacks such as `backoff/1` and `timeout/1`, but those callbacks don't have dedicated testing helpers.
-Never fear, it's enough to build a job struct and test callbacks directly!
+Never fear, it's adequate to build a job struct and test callbacks directly!

 Here's a sample test that asserts the backoff value is simply two-times the job's `attempt`: